1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 ICICI Lombard in India offers 15 add-on options for a comprehensive policy.

-💡 Tip : Choose only relevant add-ons.
+💡 Tip: Choose only relevant add-ons.
 More isn’t always better.

-75. Compare Based on Claims Contact Methods Fast claims start with fast communication.
+75. Compare Based on Claims Contact Methods

 Bajaj Allianz lets users start claims via WhatsApp by sending “Hi” to their verified business account.